Bookkeeping Struggles

 Back to all articles

 Staring at a reconciliation discrepancy in QuickBooks can be incredibly frustrating.
 You have your bank statement in one hand, your mouse in the other, and no matter how many times you check and uncheck the boxes, the difference refuses to hit $0.00.
 A failed reconciliation is more than just a software annoyance; it is a blaring alarm that your financial data is compromised.
-If your books don't match the bank, your tax returns will be wrong, your profit margins will be an illusion, and your business decisions will be based on fiction.
+Are your tax returns going to be wrong?
+Will your profit margins be an illusion?
+Will your business decisions be based on fiction?

 — Wiyao Awesso, Fiscal Integrity Group